To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in February 2021.

 Not until you’ve mastered all of these areas and have a steady stream of new clients working with you should you spend time and money on Facebook ads.
 And even then, if everything you’re doing is working, you don’t actually need ads!

 Let me be clear:Click to TweetFacebook ads aren’t the answer to getting clients.
-Ads won’t work unless you already know how to get clients.
-And if you know how to get clients, you don’t need ads.
+Ads don’t work unless you already know how to get clients.

 Now, I’d love to hear from you!

 Based on what I covered here, what shifts might you need to make to your business-building strategy?

 Have you ever implemented a strategy before your business was ready for it?
 What was the result?